orx/orx/README.md

 - animation engine (including a chaining graph & custom animation events for synchronization)
 - fragment (pixel) shader support
 - visual FXs based on curve combinations
-- integrated runtime profiler (with graphical display) to easily spot which parts of your game needs to be optimized
+- integrated runtime profiler (with graphical display) to easily spot which parts of your game need to be optimized
 - collision handling and rigid body physics
 - camera/viewport scheme allowing multiple views displayed with camera translation, zoom and rotation
 - generic input system that abstracts keyboard, mouse, joystick, touch and accelerometer inputs